afollestad/recyclical/README.md

 // gets item from a given index from the data source val item = dataSource[5]
+// returns true if the data source contains the given item dataSource.contains(person)
 // append item to the data source, could also use add() dataSource += person
 // replaces all items in the data source with another list of items